Many-species ecological fluctuations as a jump process from the brink of extinction: Phenomenology revisited

-Yet, as was shown in Sec. \ref{subsec:Species-abundance-and}, see Fig. \ref{fig:richness-SAD-1}(F), this is not the case.
-Indeed, we prove that while species turnover is a slow process, the existence of jumps when going from rare to abundant, seen clearly in Fig. \ref{fig:The-rescaled-dynamics.}, is sufficient to significantly perturb the subset of top species, preventing it from reaching marginal stability.
-We do that by deriving an exact relation that links diversity with temporal fluctuations, defined as follows.
+To obtain the bound $\sigma^{2}\phi_{\text{top}}<1$, we prove that while species turnover is a slow process, the jumps when going from rare to abundant, seen clearly in Fig. \ref{fig:The-rescaled-dynamics.}, are sufficient to significantly perturb the subset of abundant species and prevent it from reaching marginal stability.
+We prove that by deriving an exact relation that links diversity with temporal fluctuations, defined as follows.
 Let $N_{\text{jump}}$ be the size of these jumps.
-Let $G$ be the rate of incoming species weighted by $N_{\text{jump}}^{2}$: that is, the sum of $N_{\text{jump}}^{2}$ for all species entering, per unit of rescaled time $s$, and divided by the number of species $S$.
+Let $G$ be the rate of incoming species weighted by $N_{\text{jump}}^{2}$: that is, the sum of $N_{\text{jump}}^{2}$ over all jumps taking place in a unit of rescaled time $s$ in the many-species dynamics, and divided by the number of species $S$.
 The relation, derived in Appendix \ref{subsec:Diversity-limited-by}, reads: